sinvidious/stateX/README.md

 <img src = "https://user-images.githubusercontent.com/94554616/179428020-b0ba6c1f-19b1-40de-b65f-29b497a07303.png" width = 450>

 StateX is a powerful, yet easy state management solution.
-It makes use of the reactive state management and general state management to let your project manages states efficiently.
+It makes use of the reactive state management and static state management to let your project manages states efficiently.

 # Why use it over other alternatives?
-StateX is a simple, yet a powerful state management library that makes use of reactive state management and general state management to achieve maximum efficiency and customizability, making it easier and simpler to use while acheiving acceptable speed results.
+StateX is a simple, yet a powerful state management library that makes use of reactive state management and static state management to achieve maximum efficiency and customizability, making it easier and simpler to use while acheiving acceptable speed results.
 In other words, StateX is a lot easier to start with and to maintain while providing truly reactive states as well.

 # What features this library offers?
 StateX offers the following: